syncfusion-content/uwp-docs/uwp/Pivot-Grid/Common/Cell-Selection.md

 ---
 layout: post
-title: Cell Selection in UWP Pivot Grid control | Syncfusion
+title: Cell Selection in UWP Pivot Grid | Syncfusion®
-description: Learn here all about Cell Selection support in Syncfusion UWP Pivot Grid (SfPivotGrid) control and more.
+description: Cell Selection in Syncfusion® UWP Pivot Grid control enables selecting cells, rows, or columns with support for headers, multi-selection, and events.
 platform: UWP
 control: SfPivotGrid
 documentation: ug
 ---

-# Cell Selection in UWP Pivot Grid (SfPivotGrid)
+# Cell Selection in UWP Pivot Grid

 The SfPivotGrid supports cell selection.
 You can select grid value cells like in Microsoft Excel.
 This can be achieved by setting the `AllowSelection` property of the SfPivotGrid to true.